jonnyhoff/jira-cloud-worklogger/README.md

 > **Security note:** The credentials you enter during setup are written to
 > `~/.config/jira-worklogger/jira-worklogger.conf` in plain text.

+### Controlling which issues appear

+Each server configuration now stores the JQL that seeds the initial issue list.
+During setup you can accept the default (`assignee=currentUser() AND statusCategory not in (Done)`) or supply any query that matches the issues you typically log time against.
+Existing configurations can be updated manually by adding an `issue_jql = ...` line to the corresponding section in `~/.config/jira-worklogger/jira-worklogger.conf`.

+While picking issues, use the new "Search Jira" options to pull in additional issues on demand.
+The keyword search scans summaries/descriptions (and accepts issue keys), and the custom JQL option lets you paste any query before returning to the selection list.

 ### Run from source

 Clone the code.